- Description

 About this Work

 This view of the choir of St Albans Abbey, viewed from the crossing, is one of only a handful of church interiors painted by Girtin.
-Though a slightly larger version of the composition, taken from a marginally different angle, also exists, there is some doubt about the attribution of that work (TG1039).
-Girtin exhibited a watercolour with the title ‘Inside of St. Alban’s Cathedral Church’ at the Royal Academy in 1797, and, given its imposing scale, the careful execution of an unusually wide range of figures and the fact that it is dated, it is likely to have been this work that was shown (Exhibitions: Royal Academy, London, 1797, no.428).
+Though a slightly larger version of the composition, taken from a marginally different angle, also exists; this is now thought to be an earlier work made after a sketch by Girtin’s master Edward Dayes (1763–1804) (TG1039).
+Girtin exhibited a watercolour with the title ‘Inside of St. Alban’s Cathedral Church’ at the Royal Academy in 1797, and, given its imposing scale, the careful execution of an unusually wide range of figures and the fact that it is dated, it is likely to have been this work that was shown (Royal Academy, London, 1797, no.428).
 Girtin’s title is one of a number of puzzling features about this drawing.
 St Albans only acquired its cathedral status later in the nineteenth century, and in the 1790s it was a pale shadow of its medieval glory.
 Following the Dissolution of the Monasteries in the sixteenth century, the abbey lost many of its greatest treasures, and the building was acquired by the townspeople, who fitted up the area from the crossing tower to the high altar screen as a parish church, leaving the rest of the structure to deteriorate.
 Girtin’s view therefore records not only the great medieval church but also the heterogeneous mix of its later furnishings, which subsequent restorations have swept away, including the wooden pews and panelling, the flamboyant Baroque pulpit, and Sir James Thornhill’s (1675/76–1734) painting The Last Supper, which then adorned the high altar.
 A comparison with Girtin’s other major watercolour of an important church interior, a view of Exeter Cathedral that was commissioned by James Moore (1762–99) (TG1256), points up the unconventional nature of this earlier image.
 Thus, whilst the Exeter view carefully records the architectural glories of the great Gothic monument, this watercolour not only concentrates on the modern church fittings but also gives a significant role to the figures attending the service.
 The attention of the very sparse congregation has in many cases wandered and, rather disarmingly, at least two have turned their attention towards the viewer, and one cannot help but speculate about the interaction between the various component groups of figures.
 However inappropriate it might have been in a watercolour destined for the walls of the Academy’s annual exhibition, it seems that Girtin added a narrative element to this record of the interior of the church, and it is hard not to believe that this was in some way critical of the state of the Church as an institution.

 This particular watercolour did not attract any attention either positive or negative, however, when it appeared at the Academy, though one critic did note that in general the ‘Artist is careless in the detail and finishing’ (St. James’s Chronicle, 20 – 23 May 1797).
 None of Girtin’s ten exhibits that year were marked as being for sale, and it is likely that his view of St Albans was a commission and that its unconventional imagery therefore reflected the interests of someone for whom the church had personal associations.
 Nothing is known about the early provenance of the watercolour, though we can form a reasonable estimate of its cost to the unknown patron.
 The Academician and diarist Joseph Farington (1747–1821) noted that Girtin’s drawings at the smaller size of ‘18 Inches’, such as The West Front of Jedburgh Abbey (TG1231) sold for ‘4 guineas’ (Farington, Diary, 4 June 1797).
 The Interior of St Albans Abbey is larger and more carefully worked, and its cost was no doubt further inflated by the need for Girtin to travel to the city to make detailed sketches from which to execute the watercolour since, as in the case of the view of Exeter, it is unlikely that he painted his view from the work of another artist.
-Indeed, two drawings titled ‘Choir, St Alban’s Abbey’ were recorded in an early sale of the artist’s work (Exhibitions: Christie’s, 18 April 1836, lots 177 and 178), though these have not been traced.
+Indeed, a drawing titled ‘Choir, St Alban’s Abbey’ was recorded in an early sale of the artist’s work (Christie’s, 18 April 1836, lot 177), though it has not been traced, whilst two other pencil sketches of the abbey (TG1035 and TG1037) and the gatehouse (TG1034) are catalogued here.

 An Interior View of St Albans Abbey, from the Crossing